-This chapter contains an overview of the InterSystems IRIS® data platform license system.
+This topic contains an overview of the InterSystems IRIS® license system.

 InterSystems Terms and Conditions govern how you may use the licensed InterSystems IRIS software.
 Occasionally, the implementation may be more lenient.
 Verify that any license-related code you write conforms to these terms and conditions.